Will Sodium Batteries Replace Lithium Batteries?

 For positive electrode manufacturers, the current lithium battery positive electrode production equipment can be basically used, but some adjustments need to be made to the specific production parameters and conditions.
 But the equipment is basically the same.
 The difference in graphite will not be too big.
 The electrolyte is basically similar, that is, the dissolved LiPF6 is replaced with NaPF6, but it is not much different from the entire lithium battery production line.

-No, it is generally believed in the industry that sodium-ion batteries and lithium-ion batteries are complementary to each other rather than substitutes.
+NO, sodium batteries would not replace lithium batteries in short time.
+It is generally believed in the industry that sodium-ion batteries and lithium-ion batteries are COMPLEMENTARY to each other rather than substitutes.
 Due to the low energy density of sodium-ion batteries, they are more suitable for use in medium and low-speed electric vehicles and large-scale energy storage.